sorin-ionescu/prezto/modules/git/README.md

      index nor the working tree.
   - `gwR` resets the current HEAD, index and working tree to the specified state.
   - `gwc` removes untracked files from the working tree (dry-run).
-  - `gwC` removes untracked files from the working tree.
+  - `gwC` removes untracked files and directories from the working tree.
   - `gwx` removes files from the working tree and from the index recursively.
   - `gwX` removes files from the working tree and from the index recursively and forcefully.